-Please note, this OEL/ADE monograph also applies to mepacrine/quinacrine hydrochloride (CAS RN 69-05-6) and to quinacrine dihydrochloride dihydrate (CAS RN 6151-30-0).
+Please note, this OEL/ADE monograph also applies to mepacrine hydrochloride (CAS RN 69-05-6), mepacrine dihydrochloride dihydrate (CAS RN 6151-30-0), Mepacrine mesilate (CAS RN 316-05-2), Mepacrine methanesulfonate monohydrate (CAS RN 6598-46-5), and Quinacrine mustard (CAS RN 64046-79-3; 4213-45-0).
 Mepacrine, also known as quinacrine, is an acridine derivative used as an anthelmintic indicated for the treatment of giardiasis and cutaneous leishmaniasis and the management of malignant effusions.
 It was previously used as an antimalarial agent.
 Mepacrine is no longer used as an antimalarial agent.
 It has been most recently used in cutaneous lupus erythematosus.
 The antiparasitic mechanism of action of mepacrine is not known.
 Mepacrine binds to DNA in vitro by intercalation between adjacent base pairs, inhibiting transcription and translation to RNA.
 Studies suggest that mepacrine does not localize to the nucleus of Giardia trophozoites and therefore, DNA binding may not be the primary mechanism of its antimicrobial action; the outer membrane may be involved, however.
 Mepacrine inhibits succinate oxidation and interferes with electron transport.
 Additionally, by binding to nucleoproteins, it suppresses the lupus erythematous cell factor and acts as a strong inhibitor of cholinesterase.

 Affygility Solutions has an occupational exposure limit (OEL) and control band assignment for this active pharmaceutical ingredient (API).
 This monograph also contains the acceptable daily exposure (ADE) value.